goldenm-software/layrz_ble/README.md

 | Windows | C++ |
 | Web | Dart |
 | Linux | Dart |

+### Multiple connections
+We're not expecting to extend the support of multiple connections on this library at the moment, feel free to add it in your platform and send us a pull request, we're happy to review it and merge it.

 ### MTU thing...
 🟨 : Well, Windows (Directly on C++) and Linux (through [`bluez` package](https://pub.dev/packages/bluez)) does not support the capability to negotiate the MTU, but yes to return the max MTU allowed, so, when you call `setMtu` you will receive the max allowed from the APIs, not a negotiated value.
 And why this value is important?
 Well, you have a size limit of the things that you want to send to your device, knowing the MTU helps to adjusts your packets sizes before sending it to the device.